BIGGOGDA/BIGGOGDA/README.md

-New guy who is learning C
-a rhythnm game liker
-greatly fond of 4k&7k from osu mania or malody
+New guy who is learning C plusplus freshman a rhythnm game liker greatly fond of 4k&7k from osu mania or malody